 Can you sympathize with Mary, mothers who are here this morning?
-Do you feel in a measure what she felt that day when she saw her son hanging on the cross?
-Yet now Jesus is going to honor her.
-And the other mothers who were there that day.
-They were friends and supporters of Jesus ministry and probably like mothers and sisters to him as well.
+Do you feel in a measure something of what she felt that day when she saw her son hanging on the cross?
+And yet, now, Jesus was going to honor her, and the other mothers who were standing there with her that day.
+They were the friends and supporters of His ministry, and they were probably like mothers and sisters to Him as well.
 In Mark 16: 40 it says, "There were also women looking on from afar, among whom were Mary Magdalene, Mary the mother of James the Less and of Joses, and Salome, who also followed him and ministered to Him when He was in Galilee, and many other women who came up with Him to Jerusalem."
 They are honoring Him by standing with Him and near Him in His sufferings.
-His sufferings are for them just as much as for anyone else that He suffered for, of His Elect, that day.
-The mothers who trusted in Him were dismayed, but He will honor them even by, and in, his death.
-They were all sinners by nature, but He will save them.
-He will die for them, in order that they might be saved, and that their faith in Him might be honored.
-They will trust in Him and stand by Him in His sufferings and they will not be disappointed in the end.
-Let me ask this morning if we have husbands and sons and daughters who are willing to honor the mother in their family today.
-Believing mothers are those who stand by the sufferings of Christ in their hearts in the many situations of difficulty in which they cannot do anything to change what is happening, but they are praying silently that God will intervene and bring good our of evil.
-When things are happening that are not right, they are found standing with Christ's kingdom and His cause praying that God's will would be done, and His truth and righteousness vindicated.
-Oh, how much we have to honor in regard to our believing mothers.
+His sufferings were for them just as much as for anyone else that He suffered for, of His Elect, that day.
+These mothers who those who were trusting in Him were dismayed, but Jesus would honor them that day; even in, and by, His death.
+They were all sinners by nature, but He would save them from all of their sins.
+He would die for them, in order that they might be saved, and that their faith in Him might be honored.
+They would trust in Him and stand by Him in His sufferings, and they would not be disappointed in the end.

+Let me ask you husbands and sons and daughters who are here today, are you willing to honor your mother today for her faithfulness to Christ?
+Believing mothers are those who stand by the sufferings of Christ in their hearts in the many situations of difficulty in which they cannot do anything to change what is happening, but they are praying silently that God will intervene and bring good out of whatever evil has come.
+When things are happening that are not right, they are found standing with Christ's kingdom, and His cause.
+They do not walk away from it, but they are praying that God's will would be done, and that His truth and righteousness would be vindicated.
+Oh, how much we have to honor, in regard to our believing mothers.
 In fact, we could even say that there is a sense in which Christ died in order that all believing mothers could be honored.
 Those who believe and stand with Christ's cause in the darkest hour, can know that Christ does honor their loyalty and their faith.
-And so should we, if we have a believing mother or wife.
+And so should we, if we have a believing mother or wife, when we see them doing this.

-Now 2ndly- Jesus honored His mother by appointing His beloved disciple John to take his place as her son.
-(Verses 26 and 27)
+Now 2nd - Jesus honored His mother by appointing His beloved disciple John to take His place as her son. (verses 26 and 27)